 Kellie lives in the Oakland Hills in California and has two teen-aged daughters.
 She enjoys spin classes, travel to anywhere, good wine, college football, running, and is working very hard on more mindful living.
 She earned her BA from the University of North Carolina, her MA from Ohio University, and her Ph.D. from the University of Michigan.
 Prior to moving in to academia, Kellie worked in retail banking.

-Business Strategies of Investing in Equity & Inclusion
+Business Strategies for Investing in Equity & Inclusion

 The business case for investing in diversity and inclusion (D&I) has never been stronger.
 Globally, gender equity is linked to higher per capita income and faster growth.
 Companies with diverse leadership demonstrate a stronger financial performance, high levels of innovation, and gains in productivity.
 Despite this strong case, progress has stalled, if not regressed.
 We will look at data supporting improving D&I, and learn best strategies from leading companies and individual leaders.